alx-sch/nostr-nomad/README.md

 ## Requirements

 You'll need **Python 3** (version 3.7 or higher) to run the project.
-All Python dependencies will be automatically installed in a virtual environment called `env`.
+All Python dependencies will be automatically installed into a virtual environment located at `env/`.

 To generate documentation using `make docs`, please install **Texinfo** and **TeX** first: